Colossal Cave Adventure: Later versions

 Commercial versions of the game were also released.
 Microsoft published a version titled Microsoft Adventure in 1979 for the Apple II Plus and TRS-80 computers, and again in 1981 for MS-DOS as a launch title for IBM PCs, one of the few software programs and the only game at launch.
 The Software Toolworks released The Original Adventure for IBM PCs in 1981; endorsed by Crowther and Woods in exchange for a nominal payment, it was the only version for which they received any money.
 Level 9 Computing released multiple versions of the game for different computer platforms under the name Colossal Adventure, beginning with a version in 1982 for the Nascom that includes an entire extra section where the player saves elves from flooding caves, as well as later versions that include pictures of the areas.

-A 3D remake of the game, under the title Colossal Cave, was released by Cygnus Entertainment as its first title in on January 19, 2023, for Windows, macOS, Linux, Nintendo Switch, PlayStation 5, Xbox Series X, and Meta Quest 2.
-Designed by Ken and Roberta Williams, co-founders of Sierra Entertainment, the game was started as a hobby project by the pair during the COVID-19 pandemic, before being expanded into a full commercial product by a team of thirty.
-It was intended by lead designer Roberta to be a recreation of how playing the game felt like to her in 1979.
+A 3D remake of the game, under the title Colossal Cave, was released by Cygnus Entertainment as its first title on January 19, 2023, for Windows, macOS, Linux, Nintendo Switch, PlayStation 5, Xbox Series X, and Meta Quest 2.
+It was designed by Ken and Roberta Williams, co-founders of Sierra Entertainment.
+The original text version of Colossal Cave Adventure was Roberta's first video game experience and got her into game development, and her goal in remaking the game was to recreate of how she felt playing the game in 1979.
+The remake was started as a hobby project by the pair during the COVID-19 pandemic, before being expanded into a full commercial product by a team of thirty.

 Legacy

 Video games

 Colossal Cave Adventure is considered one of the most influential video games.
 In 2019, it was inducted into the World Video Game Hall of Fame by The Strong and the International Center for the History of Electronic Games.
 The game is the first well-known example of interactive fiction and established conventions that have since become standard in interactive fiction titles, such as the use of shortened cardinal directions for commands like "e" for "east", as well as inspiring the contents of the fiction titles themselves.
 The game is the namesake and the first well-known example of an adventure game, as it combined the interactivity of computer programs with the storytelling of literature or role-playing games such as Dungeons & Dragons, despite its lack of linear plot.
 The only text adventure game known to precede it is Wander from 1974, which did not have the spread or influence of Adventure.

+Colossal Cave Adventure was immensely popular among the small computer-using population of the time.
+Historian Alexander Smith described it as "ubiquitous" on computer networks by the end of 1977, alongside Star Trek and Lunar Lander, and Walter Bright, creator of Empire (1977), recalled that Adventure "caused a sensation".
+Columnist Jerry Pournelle said that "two weeks' work would be lost" whenever it arrived at a computer installation as employees played it.
+Attempts to restrict the game failed; the only cure was to let everyone solve it.